antonjan/IQ_Modulator/README.md

 I am still working on the telemetry witch works on its own but I need to combine it with Gnuraio transponder.<br>
 I have to telemetry modes at the moment CW send Calsign and cubesat name and settings.
 APRS 1200 FSK sending the status of transponder<br>
 # Power
-Total power usage of board still needs to be calculated but my estimation with full power is 2w including Orange pi.
+Total power usage of board still needs to be calculated but my estimation with full power is 2w including Orange pi.<br>
-8)The sleep mode possibly 500mw<br>
+Power usage in sleep mode possibly 500mw<br>
 The PCB design was done in Kicad<br>
 <br>
 # Todo